Kgroll/xpress-notes/README.md

   ## Installation

-  The project can be installed from the Heroku at  https://floating-basin-40312.herokuapp.com/ or from GitHub at https://kgroll.github.io/xpress-notes/
+  The project can be installed from the Heroku at  https://floating-basin-40312.herokuapp.com/ or from GitHub https://github.com/Kgroll/xpress-notes

   ## Features

   When working, the project will display, saave and delete information entered by the user.